 According to Himstreet and Baty, “A claim letter is a request for adjustment.
 When writes ask for something to which they think they are entitled refund, replacement, exchange, payment for damages and so on the letter is called a claim letter.”

 From the above discussion, it can be concluded that when customer writes a letter expressing his dissatisfaction with the purchased product and claims compensation, it is called claim letter.
 Although a phone call or personal visit may solve the problem, a written claim letter is better as it is a document of customer dissatisfaction.
 As the volume of operations of a business increases, the frequency of claims letters may also increase.
-The manner in which an organization deals with the claims of customer affects its reputation.
+The manner in which an organization deals with the claims of customers affects its reputation.

 Mode of claims or Type of claims

-Although claim letters are written for possible compensation or adjustment but the mode of claims asked for are not always same.
+Although claim letters are written for possible compensation or adjustment but the mode of claims asked for are not always the same.
 Depending on the nature of damage or loss, the buyer can claim one or more of the followings:

 - Partial or full refund of purchase price of the product or service.